Skip to main content

 • Conversation length: Longer conversations with more context use more tokens

-Monitor your agent’s credit usage from the Credits page.
-If you’re sharing hosted pages widely, consider setting up credit alerts to avoid unexpected charges.
+Monitor credit usage from the Credits page.
+If you’re sharing hosted pages widely, consider setting up credit alerts.

 Credentials and Integrations

-When someone interacts with your agent through a hosted page, the agent uses the credentials configured by the agent owner.
+When someone interacts with your agent through a hosted page, the agent uses the chatting user’s own credentials.
+This is the same behavior as Slack, the Gumloop builder, and all other surfaces.
 This means:

-• MCP integrations (Gmail, Slack, Salesforce, etc.) use the owner’s connected accounts
+• MCP integrations (Gmail, Slack, Salesforce, etc.) use the chatting user’s connected accounts

-• Workflows run with the owner’s permissions and credentials
+• Workflows run with the chatting user’s credentials

-• API keys (BYOK or platform-provided) are the owner’s keys
+• API keys (BYOK or platform-provided) are resolved from the chatting user’s account

 Disabling a Hosted Page